Azure-Samples/azure-edge-extensions-retrieval-augmented-generation/README.md

     - rag-on-edge-vectorDB
     - rag-on-edge-LLM

 to the AKSEE cluster with /aio-dapr-deploy/xxx-dapr-workload.yaml from the respective component folder.
-Remember to modify the image name and cluster secret in the yaml file.
+Remember to modify the image url and cluster secret in the yaml file.

 ```bash
 kubectl apply -f xxx-dapr-workload.yaml